Blog

 CFOs should therefore draw on their forecasting capabilities to demonstrate to stakeholders how their corporate ESG efforts will impact the future.
 After all, ESG is a long-term strategy and one which customers expect to see commitment to in order to establish a healthier planet and a better society.

-To ensure that ESG data doesn’t merely serve regulators, customers, and potential employees who wish to make informed decisions, CFOs should ensure that their data is extracted in a format which is suitable for them to analyze.
+To ensure that ESG data doesn’t merely serve regulators, customers, and potential employees who wish to make informed decisions, CFOs should ensure that their data is extracted in a format which is suitable for them to analyse.
 Not only will this result in them being able to think critically about their ESG initiatives, it will also grant them an opportunity to forecast how their ESG credentials will continue to improve – something which greatly appeals to customers and investors alike.

 3. How should we present our findings?